itsrayito/SQL-Employee-Tracker/README.md

 # Description
 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called content management systems (CMS).<br><Br>
-This is a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This is a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.<br>

+# Installation
+- Node v16<br>
+- MySQL<BR>
+- Inquirer npm <br>
+- MySQL2 npm <br>
+- Console.table npm

 # Screenshot
 ![Alt text](Assets/Screenshot%202023-05-15%20at%206.26.53%20PM.png)